dankatri/dankatri.github.io/_posts/2023-01-07-Niteworks.md

 I enjoyed this more than I expected to.
 Air Fàir an Là is an album that for me made really good background listening while working.
 I generally like instrumental stuff for that, and lyrics in a language I don't understand might as well be instrumental.

+Highlight track is the moody Iain McGee's, which has a sick bagpipe solo in the middle of the song.

 I'll definitely be giving some more of Nitework's back catalogue a go.

 ★★★☆☆